thaliaarchi/omniwsa/docs/drafts/compact_ws_cst.md

 - Extension tokens: GrassMudHorse river crab (in addition to standard), szm tokens (instead of standard)

-## Tagged bytes
+## Token source

-Let's try to fit the CST into a byte array.
-In the common case, there are six
+For lexing and later reference in the CST, a sequence of tokens in the source should be maintained.

-tokens: space, tab, line feed, comment, invalid UTF-8, and invalid token.
+Let's try to fit the token source into a byte array.
+In the common case, there are six tokens: space, tab, line feed, comment, invalid UTF-8, and invalid token.
 This fits into 3 bits, leaving space for 2 more variants.
 One of those could denote that it is some extension token and the other can remain reserved for now.
 That leaves 5 bits, or 32 values, to be used.

 Since some token encodings represent tokens with regular expressions, the number of unique lexemes is infinite, but typically only a few are used.
 An out of band